Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/15-post-link-recompile/VitisIDE_Flow.md

 19. Right-click **Cosim1_system_hw_link [pl]** and select **Build Project**.

-   The outcome of this link stage contains a major file `cosim_container.xsa` which isthe hardware platform specification
+   The outcome of this link stage contains a major file `cosim_container.xsa` which is the hardware platform specification.

    ![Outcome of link stage](./Images/LinkStageOutput.png)